Renewable Energy and Energy Efficiency Partnership (REEEP)

 Tareq Emtairah, United Nations Industrial Development Organization (Member)

 Mark Fogarty, First Energy Asia (Member)

 Ajay Mathur, The Energy and Resources Institute (Member)

 Martijn Wilder, Baker and McKenzie (Member)

-Ji Qiang Zhang, Blue Moon Fund (Member)
+Ji Qiang Zhang, GEI China (Member)

-This website provides basic information about the Private Financing Advisory Network (PFAN) and its work to accelerate private investment in climate and clean energy projects in low- and middle-income countries.
+This website provides information about the Private Financing Advisory Network (PFAN) and its work to accelerate private investment in climate and clean energy projects in low- and middle-income countries.